-O-MEGA[TM] has a very fast kinetic of malic acid degradation under limiting conditions and can achieve a complete MLF up to 17% vol of alcohol, or at PH >3,1, with an easy-to-use protocol (direct inoculation without any rehydration step).
+O-MEGA^m has a very fast kinetic of malic acid degradation under limiting conditions and can achieve a complete MLF up to 17% vol of alcohol, or at pH >3.1, with an easy-to-use protocol (direct inoculation without any rehydration step).

-Reliable on white, red and rosé wines, O-MEGA[TM] complements fresh and fruit driven wines and helps to stabilize red wine color because of its slower degradation of acetaldehyde.
+Reliable in white, red and rosé wines, O-MEGATM complements fresh and fruit driven wines and helps to stabilize red wine color because of its slower degradation of acetaldehyde.

-O-MEGATM contributes to produce very fresh and fruity red wines from high maturity.
-On normal mature grapes, O-MEGATM reinforces the aging potential.
+O-MEGA $^{\text{TM}}$ contributes to produce very fresh and fruity red wines from high maturity grapes.
+In normal mature grapes, O-MEGA $^{\text{TM}}$ reinforces the aging potential.

-O-MEGA $^{\text{M}}$ is a bio-protection tool to protect wines against Brettanomyces when inoculated as soon as possible to prevent the excessive development of the spoilage yeast.
+O-MEGA^m is a bio-protection tool to protect wines against Brettanomyces when inoculated as soon as possible to prevent the excessive development of the spoilage yeast.